General Questions FAQs

 7. Answering additional Questions

-Candidates who wish to have their resumes posted to our job site must first agree to our disclaimer regarding the services we offer. http://workworldjobs.com/page/disclaimer
+Candidates who wish to have their resumes posted to our job site must first agree to our disclaimer regarding the services we offer. https://workworldjobs.com/page/disclaimer

 Once the disclaimer is accepted, the candidate can register by filling out our form, choosing one of the 3 levels of service (Basic, Standard, or Premium), and paying for the services desired.